Glossary term

 Cloud TV

-What is Cloud TV?
+What Is Cloud TV?

 Cloud TV is a television service delivered over the internet, using cloud-based infrastructure instead of traditional broadcast or cable systems.Cloud TV is a television service delivered over the internet, using cloud-based infrastructure instead of traditional broadcast or cable systems.